wehr-to/threat-hunting-lab/README.md

 - Record **decision trails** and evidence along the way
 - Share **modular playbooks** for repeatable hunts

-This isn’t a dashboard repo — it’s about **thinking like a Tier 3 analyst or detection engineer.**

 ## 📂 Folder Structure

 | Folder               | Description |